antmicro/ros2-kenning-computer-vision-msgs/README.md

 Copyright (c) 2022-2023 [Antmicro](https://www.antmicro.com)

-A repository containing messages and services for ROS 2 integration with [Kenning](https://github.com/antmicro/kenning) framework for computer vision applications.
+A repository containing messages and services for ROS 2 integration with the [Kenning](https://github.com/antmicro/kenning) framework for computer vision applications.

 ## Building the package

-This package was tested with [ROS 2 Humble](https://docs.ros.org/en/humble/index.html) environment - follow [installation instructions](https://docs.ros.org/en/humble/Installation.html) for your system.
+This package was tested with the [ROS 2 Humble](https://docs.ros.org/en/humble/index.html) environment - follow the [installation instructions](https://docs.ros.org/en/humble/Installation.html) for your system.

 After installing ROS 2, follow the steps below to build the project: